True Bible Facts and Biblical Stories

 The media and movies endorse it.

-Homosexuality has emerged from the confines of the closet, room, and house and now onto the public streets.
+Homosexuality has emerged from the confines of closets, rooms, and houses and is now visible in public spaces.

 The Bible reveals that false prophets will appear, and some will say they are Jesus or God.